 Chances are you’ll be flying for several hours before reaching the island, so why not start your two weeks in Bali with a couple of days dedicated to some good old R&R?

 The best known beach resort in Bali is Kuta, but over the years it has become overrun with drunken Australians and Americans on spring break.
 Another famous beach destination is Canggu, a favourite of digital nomads and long term Bali residents – but to be honest, the beach there is really average, and getting around can be stressful.

 The solution?
 Head to Seminyak, located just north of Kuta and only 20 minutes from the airport.
-Seminyak is home to some excellent hotels, as well as a wide array of restaurants and nightlife.
+There are plenty of things to do in Seminyak, including some excellent hotels, as well as a wide array of restaurants and nightlife.
 It is also close to Double Six Beach, a wide, sandy beach where you can swim, surf, enjoy a sunset drink, or spend your day doing absolutely nothing!

 Spend the first two days of your Bali itinerary taking it easy, and enjoying what you like best.
 Would you like a spa treatment?
 A Balinese cooking class?
 Have you ever wanted to learn how to surf?
 It’s all possible in Seminyak – have a look at some of the best day trips to get some inspo!

 Seminyak: Ultimate Culinary Experience Tour

 Seminyak: Brunch, Shopping, and Potato Head Beach Club Trip

 Seminyak: Beginners Surf Private Lesson with GoPro Shot